-What can be done to remove or reduce any negative impacts of this policy (if applicable)?
+What can be done to remove or reduce any neg gative impacts of th nis policy (if applicable)?

-Officers will conduct a survey to determine the difference in journey time along certain roads.
-Officers will decide the appropriate measure to reduce any negative impact the survey and monitoring process reveals.
+Officers will monitor the impact of this proposal on journey time particularly in distributor roads and decide the appropriate measure to reduce any negative impact the survey and monitoring process reveals.